barcek/sprk/README.md

 The `input` dictionary can take a `flag` key with the string value 'w' to write the `content` value over any existing file with the given name, 'a' (the default value) to append the content or 'i' to insert it.
 In the case of insertion, the `input` dictionary can take the following additional keys:

-- an `indent` key with an integer value for number of spaces of indentation (default 4);
+- an `indent` key with an integer value for number of spaces of indentation (default 0);
-- an `anchor` key for the insertion point with a dictionary containing a `string` key with the string value after which to insert, or an `index` key for an integer value (the default, with -1, i.e. the final character) at which to insert;
+- an `anchor` key for the insertion point, with a dictionary containing a `string` key with the string value after which to insert or an `index` key for an integer value being the index at which to insert (default `None`);
-- a `delims` key with a dictionary containing an `opening` key with the string value (default '\n') to be inserted ahead of the content and/or a `closing` key with the string value (default '') to be inserted after it.
+- a `delims` key, with a dictionary containing an `opening` key with the string value to be inserted ahead of the new content and a `closing` key with the string value to be inserted after it (in each case the default being an empty string).

 If a resource instance has no `call` attribute but has an `items` attribute, the `items` value is passed to an instance of the tool internal Batch class and queued to be built (see [Runtime overview](#runtime-overview) below).